Juvenile offender: prosecution as of September 30, 2021

 - The minor is ultimately not involved in the commission of the offense

 - The presumption of non-discrimination, for a minor under 13 years of age, shall be detained.
-This presumption may be raised if the public prosecutor adduces evidence that the minor was aware of his or her actions.
+This means that a minor under the age of 13 is presumed to be too young and immature to understand his actions and therefore cannot be prosecuted.

 In this case, the public prosecutor file the case no follow-up.